mucosal-immunology-lab/scRNAseq-STARsolo/README.md

 ## Map reads to the genome

 This process will be slightly different depending on the scRNAseq system you used, but a couple of example scripts are given below.
+Ensure that `STAR` is in your `PATH` variable (as shown [above](#add-the-tool-to-the-path-variable)).

 ### BD Rhapsody